 Innova: How did you go about expanding your knowledge?

-Phil: The only way to do that is study, practice and taking your certifications, so that’s what I did.
+Phil: The only way to do that is to study, practice and take your certifications, so that’s what I did.
 First off I had to become a SOLIDWORKS Expert – just like the rest of the Innova support team.
-SOLIDWORKS experts have to show competency in the standard SOLIDWORKS package and it’s functionality, meaning Weldments, Surfacing, Mould tools, Sheet Metal and Drawings.
-At the end of this I had to take my exams which included all of the above and some more advanced techniques thrown in for good measure.
+SOLIDWORKS experts have to show competency in SOLIDWORKS Standard and it’s functionality, meaning Weldments, Surfacing, Mould tools, Sheet Metal and Drawings.
+Finally, I had to take my exams which included all of the above and some more advanced techniques thrown in for good measure.

 Innova: Did you pass?

 Phil: Yes, but I still wanted more.
 I wanted to become a SOLIDWORKS Elite Applications Engineer!

 Innova: What is a SOLIDWORKS Elite Applications Engineer?

 Phil: This is the highest accolade that can be achieved by only the best SOLIDWORKS users.
 Just 69 engineers in the UK have reached this status – hence the ‘Elite’ moniker.
 It’s an even bigger syllabus than the SOLIDWORKS Expert course.
 Every subject, every product and every feature is covered: FEA analysis, Flow simulation, Data management and loads more specialist certifications.